Packet Digital

 Packet Digital LLC, founded in 2003 and headquartered in Fargo, North Dakota, provides engineering services with expertise in power management, system integration, and product development.
-Packet Digital offers custom battery and charger design and assembly in the US.
+Packet Digital offers custom battery and charger design and assembly in the United States.
+In addition, Packet Digital provides solar integration and custom mechanical engineering to its customers.
 Packet Digital developed an autonomous power management system to achieve significant power savings.
 Their architecture is flexible and portable across multiple applications.
+Packet Digital currently has two locations in Fargo — their corporate headquarters and a 25,000-square-foot manufacturing facility.
+The company is also building a battery cell factory in Fargo, which would be their third location.
+The factory would be the first of its kind in North Dakota and provide the means to manufacture battery cells for their power systems in the U.S.